ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/ballerina-central/publish-packages-to-ballerina-central.md

 3. Download and place the `Settings.toml` file in your home repository (`<USER_HOME>/.ballerina/`).
 If you already have a `Settings.toml` file configured in your home repository, follow the other option and copy the access token into the `Settings.toml`.

+### Configure proxy settings (optional)
-4. Optionally, if you are connected to the internet via an HTTP proxy, configure the proxy settings in the `Settings.toml` file to access the Ballerina Central to publish packages.
+If you are connected to the internet via an HTTP proxy, configure the proxy settings in the `Settings.toml` file to access the Ballerina Central to publish packages.
 For more information on proxy settings, see [Configure a network proxy](/learn/configure-a-network-proxy).

 ### Define the organization